-The croquet lawn in front of the house is the home of our garden games.
+The croquet lawn in front of the house is home to our garden games.
 Try out croquet and boules, and there is plenty of space on the lawn for spectators to enjoy their picnic.

 From outdoor theatre to classic cars, and Easter trails to Halloween evenings and a visit from Father Christmas, we have a range of exciting events coming to Newark Park this year.